What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 27. Choose the right BI tooling: Don’t be overwhelmed by the dominant market position of Microsoft Power BI, but choose the tool or BI platform that best fits your organization’s needs and requirements.
 Check out our BI buyer’s guide here [year].

-29. Visit the client: book an informal meeting with the client (board member) and tell them what you have encountered so far in terms of resistance, enthusiasm, setbacks and windfalls.
+29. Visit the client: book an informal meeting with the client (board member) and tell them what you have encountered so far in terms of resistance, enthusiasm, setbacks, and windfalls.
 Do this together with the Product Owner.

 30. Unlock the data sources: let IT, under the direction of the data engineer, unlock the data sources.
 At least make sure you have a copy of the tables you think you need on another server.